carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

 Machine Instructions
 --------------------

-A machine instruction is composed of a name, machine operands, :ref:`instruction flags <instruction-flags>`, and machine memory operands.
+A machine instruction is composed of a name, :ref:`machine operands <machine-operands>`, :ref:`instruction flags <instruction-flags>`, and machine memory operands.

 The instruction's name is usually specified before the operands.
 The example